-Here’s Why Meyer Lemons are the Best Selling Patio Citrus Trees:
+Here’s Why the Meyer Lemon is the Best Selling Patio Citrus Tree:

 So Hardy, it Grows Indoors or Out… reportedly withstanding brief temperatures as low as 22 F. If you live in a colder climate, you can easily move it inside for the winter.
 Your tree will continue to bear fruit and brighten your home.
 Its vivid yellow/orange fruit against its glossy evergreen foliage will make this your all-time favorite houseplant.